 Hiking

-As the most accessible 4,000-meter peak in close proximity to Shangri-La, Shika Snow Mountain offers worthwhile hiking opportunities.
-The Base to Summit Route (从山脚到山顶路线) is shortest to the top and makes an enjoyable day hike.
+The Base to Summit Route (从山脚到山顶路线) offers the shortest route to the 4,449-meter summit and makes an enjoyable day hike.
 Combine with the Back Side Route (背面路线) to circle the entire mountain.
 The latter traverses high altitude meadows grazed by herds of yaks.
-Wooden huts, little used by yak herders these days, dot the terrain and appear on their way to collapse.
+Wooden huts, little used by yak herders these days, dot the terrain and appear well on the way to collapse.
 The East Side Route (东边路线) crosses the foothills rising out of the plains around Shangri-La.

 Features